 |||W. Koechner, Solid-State Laser Engineering, 6th edn., Springer, Berlin (2006)|

 |||F. Träger (ed.), Handbook of Lasers and Optics, Springer, Berlin (2007)|

-See also: gain media, laser crystals versus glasses, doped insulator lasers, rare-earth-doped gain media, transition-metal-doped gain media, rod lasers, slab lasers, thin-disk lasers, single-crystal fibers, Spotlight article 2007-02-09
+See also: laser gain media, laser glasses, laser rods, doped insulator lasers, optical crystals, rare-earth-doped laser gain media, transition-metal-doped laser gain media, rod lasers, slab lasers, thin-disk lasers, single-crystal fibers, The Photonics Spotlight 2007-02-09

 and other articles in the categories optical materials, laser devices and laser physics

 This encyclopedia is authored by Dr. Rüdiger Paschotta, the founder and executive of RP Photonics AG.
 How about a tailored training course from this distinguished expert at your location?
 Contact RP Photonics to find out how his technical consulting services (e.g. product designs, problem solving, independent evaluations, training) and software could become very valuable for your business!